 Skin cancers can be either melanoma or non-melanoma skin cancers.
 The vast majority of deaths from skin cancer are from melanoma.
 The two main types of non-melanoma skin cancers are basal cell carcinomas (BCCs) and squamous cell carcinomas (SCCs).
 Non-melanoma skin cancers are found more commonly on sun exposed areas such as the face or forearms.

-- cryotherapy: liquid nitrogen is sprayed onto the spot and a small amount of normal skin around it, to treat, freeze and kill cancer cells in superficial BCCs
+- cryotherapy: where liquid nitrogen is sprayed onto the spot and a small amount of normal skin around it, to treat, freeze and kill cancer cells in superficial BCCs

 - immunotherapy and chemotherapy creams and lotions: where cream is directly applied to treat skin cancers that affect the top layer of the skin

-- curettage and cautery: where a doctor gently removes the cancer with a sharp tool, and uses and low-level electric current to stop bleeding and destroy any remaining cancer
+- curettage and cautery: where a doctor gently removes the cancer with a sharp tool, and uses low-level electric current to stop bleeding and destroy any remaining cancer

 Other treatment options for skin cancers that have spread or may have spread to other parts of the body include: